Cannabis GMP Certification

 To become GMP certified, you must review and understand the guidelines that apply to your industry, design and implement compliance processes, thoroughly document your policies and procedures, train staff on best practices, monitor processes and make improvements when necessary.
 You will also need to be audited by a third-party certifying organization to ensure your practices adhere to the necessary requirements.
 It’s important to note that certification can take up to 6 months or more, depending on the complexity of your operations.

-Why is it important to maintain and renew GMP Certification Requirements?
+Why is it important to maintain and renew GMP Certification?

 Ensuring that you meet all the GMP certification requirements isn't a one-time action — it’s an ongoing process.
 Having good manufacturing practice (GMP) certification requires meeting and maintaining certain standards while producing products or providing services.
 This process needs to be carried out consistently, from when materials are first received until the finished product is delivered.
 Since these regulations change over time, renewing your GMP certification annually or at least every five years is advised.